42-lbastian/42-lbastian/README.md

 ## My projects:

-### All the projects include a Makefile and are free of memory leaks and all file descriptors used are closed.
+### All the projects include a Makefile and are free of memory leaks, data races and all file descriptors used are closed.

 ---